Observing Supernova Neutrino Light Curves with Super-Kamiokande. II. Impact of the Nuclear Equation of State: Setup for Event Rate Estimations

 where $G$ and $c$ are the gravitational constant and the velocity of light, respectively.
 The EOS dependence of the models in this study is consistent with this trend (Table~\ref{tab:enumber}); the models with the Shen EOS, whose $R_{\rm NS}$ is larger, have a shorter timescale.
 Note that the gravitational mass of the cold neutron star, $M_{\rm NS,g}$, is determined by the EOS once $M_b$ is given (Table~\ref{tab:enumber}).

-After the Kelvin--Helmholtz cooling phase, the $\bar\nu_e$ luminosity drops rapidly because the PNS has become transparent to neutrinos and previously trapped neutrinos have diffused out.
+After the Kelvin--Helmholtz cooling phase, the $\bar\nu_e$ luminosity drops rapidly because the PNS has become transparent to neutrinos and the previously trapped neutrinos have diffused out.
+A similar falloff in the neutrino luminosity is also seen in the model of \citet{2021PhRvD.103b3016L}.
 Meanwhile, the difference in the neutrino light curve gets larger between the Togashi EOS model and T+S EOS model.
 Furthermore, the Togashi EOS model has a higher average energy than the T+S EOS model at earlier times.
 These differences are attributed to the EOS at subnuclear densities.
 Indeed, since heavy nuclei near the PNS surface have a large mass number for the Togashi EOS models, they have a large coherent scattering cross section with neutrinos.
-Accordingly, the efficiency of the electron scattering reaction, which associates the energy exchange between matter and neutrinos, is enhanced and the thermalization is achieved at lower densities \citep{2018PhRvC..97c5804N}.
+Accordingly, the efficiency of the electron scattering reaction, which associates the energy exchange between matter and neutrinos, is enhanced and thermalization is achieved at lower densities \citep{2018PhRvC..97c5804N}.
 This does not change the neutrino light curve much but it does affect the thermal structure of PNS near the surface.
 Therefore, in comparison with the T+S EOS models, the Togashi EOS models have a higher temperature near the PNS surface and a higher average energy of neutrinos emitted from the PNS.